-Roasted eggplant salad is one of my favorite Turkish appetizers.
+Roasted eggplant salad made Turkish style is one of my favorite ways to use eggplant.
 It's traditionally eaten as a cold starter, or 'meze,' but I also like to serve it as a dip or spread at parties.

 Eggplant salad has only three main ingredients, but it's actually quite time-consuming to prepare.
 Roasting the eggplants takes the most time, but it's definitely worth it.

 To make things easier, you can substitute canned eggplant, although the taste is never quite as fresh.
 You can find roasted eggplant near the pickles or canned vegetable section of your supermarket, or in Middle Eastern and Turkish grocers.